 The first bloke I asked for help was just rude to me, so I ignored him – he's the first really mean-spirited Aussie I've met – and wandered off to the next caravan, where a very kind man came and helped me out.
 He started off by getting out his 'bull bag', an inflatable bag that attaches to the exhaust pipe; you put the bag under the car, start the engine, and hey presto!
 The car gets jacked up.
 This, however, didn't work, as no matter how much we shovelled sand under the rear wheels, they just dug straight down again when I tried to drive.

 Thank goodness he had a four-wheel drive.
 We attached a rope to my rear axle, and he dragged me back onto hard ground: what a champion!
 To avoid a repeat performance, I headed back down the road to find a harder site just off the dirt.
 I set up camp just as a big black snake slithered right across the spot I'd picked for my tent, and settled in.
 Just as in Cape Range the sky was gorgeous, the flies were hungry, civilisation was miles away, and all this was completely free, so I lit a fire – isn't it good, Australian wood? – and watched the stars twinkle as the ashes glowed in the hearth.

-I stayed at Cleaverville until Saturday, collecting more wood from the hillocks behind the dunes for a nightly fire, more for the cosy feeling of a hearth than for the heat, as the nights had lost most of the bite they'd had in Karijini.
+I stayed at Cleaverville for a few nights, collecting more wood from the hillocks behind the dunes for a nightly fire, more for the cosy feeling of a hearth than for the heat, as the nights had lost most of the bite they'd had in Karijini.
 Besides, it kept the damn flies and mozzies away, something worth appreciating after a whole day of flies crawling in your mouth, nose, ears and – worst of all – your cup of tea.
-I listened to the ABC's Radio National, the only really national radio service, which is a bit like Radio Four but with shorter programmes and more news, and read plenty.
+I listened to the ABC's Radio National – the only really national radio service, which is a bit like Radio Four but with shorter programmes and more news – and read plenty.